-When it comes to federal tax purposes, LLCs are classified as pass-through entities.
-This means that the income and losses of the company are passed through to the individual members.
-The members then report this information on their personal tax returns also known as self-employment tax.
+LLCs are classified as pass-through entities for federal tax purposes, meaning the company's income and losses are passed through to individual members who report this information on their personal tax returns, including self-employment tax.

-The IRS will accept the entity as a disregarded entity for federal tax purposes, meaning it isn't taxed the same as a multi-member LLC.
+The IRS recognizes the LLC as a disregarded entity for federal tax purposes, meaning it isn't taxed the same as a multi-member LLC.

 If you're not interested in setting up a Joint Venture LLC, you may want to consider other options, even in community property states.

 A sole proprietorship is the simplest type of business structure and doesn't require any paperwork or filing with the state.
 However, as a sole proprietor, you are personally liable for any debts or liabilities incurred by your business.